-9: The 5GMS Player notifies the media session handler, providing the transport session information and some media content related information.
+14: The 5GMS Player notifies the media session handler, providing the transport session information and some media content related information.

-10: Optional: the media session handler establishes a media session with the Media AF.
-Additional parameters such as the transport session parameters are provided.

-11: Optional: 5GMS Player acquires a DRM License from an External AS.
+15: Optional: 5GMS Player acquires a DRM License from an External AS.

-12: The 5GMS Player receives media content and puts it into the rendering pipeline.
+16: The 5GMS Player receives media content and puts it into the rendering pipeline.